Intego Review: Quick Expert Summary

 Mac Washing Machine X9

-This package is a one-off payment and contains the Washing Machine software only.
+This package only contains the Washing Machine system cleanup software.
 You can choose to use this package for 1 or 3 Macs.
+Mac Washing Machine X9 is bought as a one-off payment.

 Intego Ease of Use and Setup

 Intego is pretty easy to set up.
-The entire installation process took no longer than 2-3 minutes — considering that I opted to install the large Mac Premium Bundle X9 package, the process was super quick.
+The entire installation process took no longer than 5 minutes — considering that I opted to install the full Intego Premium Bundle X9 package, the process was super quick.

-Once installed, I was prompted to input my serial key given to me upon purchasing the software.
-Once I inputted my serial key, I was good to go!
+Once Intego was installed on my Mac computer, I was prompted to input the serial key I received upon purchasing the software.
+Once I input my serial key, that was it!

-Intego has done a great job of providing information overlays that explain how to use each tool (example below).
+I think that Intego has done a great job of providing information overlays that explain how to use each feature — great for beginners who aren’t too familiar with using antiviruses.
+The example below shows the information overlay for VirusBarrier.

-Considering the robust protection that Intego offers, the software didn’t significantly impact my device’s performance.
-Using Activity Monitor, I found that it had a relatively low impact on my Mac’s memory and CPU — even though I chose the “Maximum” protection option, which is meant to be the most CPU-intensive option.
+Considering the robust protection that VirusBarrier offers, the malware scans didn’t significantly impact my device’s performance.
+Using Activity Monitor, I found that VirusBarrier had a relatively low impact on my Mac’s memory and CPU — even though I chose the “Maximum” protection option, which is meant to be the most CPU-intensive option.

 Intego Mobile App

-Intego doesn’t have a mobile app currently.
-However, you can scan your iOS device for viruses and malware using VirusBarrier by connecting it to your Mac — just like how you’d scan an external hard drive.
-This feature is nice, as it’s something I haven’t seen on other Mac-based antivirus software like Airo AV.
+Intego doesn’t currently have a mobile app.
+However, you can scan your iOS device for viruses and malware using VirusBarrier — all you have to do is connect your phone to your Mac, just like how you’d scan an external hard drive.
+This feature is pretty cool, and it’s something I haven’t seen included in other Mac-based antiviruses.

 Intego Customer Support

 Intego’s customer support is decent.
-It offers email support, live chat, phone support (for certain countries), and a really awesome FAQ page.
+It offers phone support (for specific countries), live chat, email support, and a really awesome FAQ page.

 My experience with email support was mixed.
-I asked for more information about VirusBarrier and if it used file caching technology to make subsequent scans faster.
+I asked for more information about VirusBarrier and the technology it uses.
 I received a response from a representative around 3 hours later — pretty quick for email support.
 I was really happy with the detailed and informative answer.

 However, I sent another email regarding my issues with deleting infected files.
-That response wasn’t helpful, but they did ask for more information regarding my issue.
-I sent a reply with more details, but I only heard back 3 days later.
+But I only heard back 3 days later.
 I felt this email was more urgent than my previous email, so it’s annoying that it took so long to receive a response.

-The response (screenshot below) was quite long-winded, and I was advised to go through the process of deleting the files manually — which makes me question why I’m using the antivirus software.
+The response (screenshot below) was quite long-winded, and I was advised to go through the process of deleting the files manually.
 I was also told to download a third-party tool to help me with this process.
 So I wasn’t entirely satisfied with this response.

-Intego’s live chat is much better in terms of response times.
-I asked a question via the Intego website’s live chat function, and I received a response from a representative almost instantly!
-I was pleased with the responses I received — they were able to answer any question within a matter of seconds.
-Good job on this Intego!
+As expected, Intego’s live chat is much better in terms of response times.
+I asked a question via Intego’s website live chat function, and I received a response from a representative almost instantly!
+I was pleased with the responses I received — the customer support reps were able to answer any question within a matter of seconds.

-Another huge plus is Intego’s FAQ section — also known as the “Knowledge Base”.
-This is one of the best FAQ sections I’ve seen on any antivirus software website.
-The Knowledge Base page is laid out clearly, with specific sections relating to each Intego product and other general questions, such as billing and installation.
+Intego has a really good FAQ section — also known as the “Knowledge Base”.
+The Knowledge Base page itself is laid out clearly, with specific sections relating to each Intego product and other general questions, such as billing and installation.
+I really like how each FAQ page has clear screenshots and offers easy-to-follow guidance, making it great for beginners.

-Intego has a 30-day money-back guarantee.
+Intego also has a 30-day money-back guarantee for all packages.
 My experience with requesting a refund was pretty straightforward.
 I emailed asking for a refund, the representative I spoke to asked the reason for my request, and then they proceeded to initiate my refund.
-I was told it would be 10–14 days before their money appears back in my account.
-Overall, I was happy with the refund process.
+I was told it would take 10–14 days for the money to appear in my account, but I received my refund 3 days later.

 In a word — yes!
 Although I have mixed feelings about some of Intego’s features, I think it’s great overall.
-I 100% trust the software to protect my Mac against viruses, malware, and cybercriminals.
-Also, it does an excellent job of helping me to optimize my Mac’s performance.
+I fully trust the software to protect my Mac against viruses, malware, and cybercriminals.
+And I also love that Intego can help me clean up and better organize my Mac.

-As I mentioned previously, ContentBarrier could be made a lot easier to set up, and VirusBarrier’s delete and repair process needs to be improved.
+As I mentioned previously, ContentBarrier could be a lot easier to set up, and VirusBarrier’s delete and repair processes need to be improved.
 I would also like it if all of the products were located in one easy to use dashboard, like MacKeeper or TotalAV.

 Intego Review — Frequently Asked Questions